The MW Examination

 The exam currently consists of three parts:

-Theory - four three-hour question papers on viticulture, winemaking, the business of wine and contemporary issues.
+Theory - five three-hour question papers on viticulture, vinification and pre-bottling procedures, the handling of wine, the business of wine, and contemporary issues.

 Practical - three 12-wine blind tastings, each lasting two and a quarter hours, in which wines must be assessed for variety, origin, winemaking, quality and style.
 Practical papers must be written in English.